 The Mee Audio Sport-Fi M6 are stable enough to run and work-out with.
 They have an ear-hook design that provides a bit more stability than standard in-ear models.
 However, the hooks are as thin as the cable, which may not be sturdy enough to keep the headphones attached to your ears during high-intensity exercises at the gym.

-The Mee Audio Sport-Fi M6 is a sub-standard sounding pair of closed-back in-ear headphones.
 They have a deep, powerful and consistent bass, a good mid-range, and good imaging.
 However, their bass is hyped and boomy, their mid-range is slightly recessed, and their treble is overly bright and could sound harsh at times.
 Additionally, they have elevated amounts of harmonic distortion, and like other in-ears, don't have a spacious soundstage.

 Excellent frequency response consistency for the Mee Audio Sport-Fi M6.
 Like most other in-ear headphones, in the user is able to achieve an air-tight fit with the headphones, then they should be achieving consistent results almost every time.